 CIO security takes on the responsibility for data security.
 It offers the latest articles on cybersecurity as it pertains to data breaches, hacks, attacks, and any international developments that may be necessary to explore.
-CIOs create internal awareness programs, as well as preventing or enabling cyberattacks.
+CIOs create internal awareness programs, as well as prevent or enable cyberattacks.

 ISSA is an international non-profit organization of professionals working in the IT field.
 Some IT professionals are security professionals and practitioners.
-The organization provides educational forums and publications, while offering numerous networking opportunities for graduate students of the cybersecurity field.
+The organization provides educational forums and publications while offering numerous networking opportunities for graduate students in the cybersecurity field.

 The SANS Institute, established in 1989, is a cooperative research and self-paced training education organization for IT security professionals.
 Therefore, the institute offers cybersecurity students with information security training, including a security certification.
 SANS also provides a free library of research documents, access to labs and quizzes, and operates the Internet Storm Center while providing SME support.

 HTS is an online hacking and security website, designed to help cybersecurity students tackle simple to advanced hacking challenges within a safe training environment that is completely legal to use.
 The site has a user base of over 1.8 million and is one of the cyber security learning resources readily available.